yugr/rust-slides/talk.md

 - `Box` is more performant than `unique_ptr` (https://www.youtube.com/watch?v=rHIkrotSwcc&t=1261s)
 - local function visibility by default

+# Comparing against C++

+We can't fairly compare Rust to C++ because there are very few equivalent programs written in both Rust and C++.

+Instead we make an assumption that Rust with disabled checks is very close to C++ (similar abstraction like functions, stack, heap, etc. and same LLVM backend).
+So we expect that comparing performance of stock Rust vs. Rust without checks should be close to comparing Rust to C/C++.

+TODO:
+  - compare performance of rav1d/rav1e without checks to C code (hopefully should be close)

 # Conclusions

 - Ideally need some ballpark numbers here for different classes of programs